schranz-search/schranz-search/src/SEAL/Adapter/ReadWrite/README.md

 # Schranz Search SEAL Read Write Adapter

-The `ReadWriteAdapter` allows to use one adapter instance for writing and one for reading.
-This is useful if you want to reindex something.
+The `ReadWriteAdapter` allows to use one adapter instance for reading and one for writing.
+This is useful if you want to reindex something without a downtime.

 > This is a subtree split of the `schranz-search/schranz-search` project create issues in the [main repository](https://github.com/schranz-search/schranz-search).